russfeld/russfeld.me/content/about/cv.md

 <i class="fas fa-fw fa-calendar-alt"></i> 2021 - Present
 <i class="fas fa-fw fa-book"></i> [Textbook](https://textbooks.cs.ksu.edu/cc410/)

-* Developed a new set of online courses in programming and software development for non-CS majors
+* Led development of a new set of online courses in programming and software development for non-CS majors
 * Courses are offered online using state-of-the-art learning platforms such as [Codio](http://codio.com), [Piazza](http://piazza.com), [Ed Discussion](https://edstem.org/) and [Canvas](https://canvas.instructure.com/login/canvas)
-* Courses form the basis of a new [online certificate in CS](https://cs.ksu.edu/academics/computational-core/) and [Integrated Computer Science](https://ksu.edu/ics) program
+* Courses form the basis of an [online certificate in CS](https://cs.ksu.edu/academics/computational-core/) and [Integrated Computer Science](https://ksu.edu/ics) degree program
 * Many courses contain automated project assessments to increase scalability without additional faculty time

 ### CIS 115: Introduction to Computing Science
-<i class="fas fa-fw fa-calendar-alt"></i> 2013 - 2017
+<i class="fas fa-fw fa-calendar-alt"></i> 2013 - 2017, 2022

 * Co-created and updated curriculum for this class with other faculty
 * Independently taught 24 sections of 30-50 students each over a span of 4 years